Check out these fun ideas for historic homeschool field trip ideas in Boise, Idaho. Make history come alive in your homeschool with Boise field trips!

 According to their site, “Covering a broad spectrum of military history, via photos and artifacts, you will see Gowen Field as it was during World War II as well as Idahoans in the Philippine Insurrection through Operation Iraqi Freedom/Enduring Freedom.”

-The museum is open Tuesday-Saturday from 12-4.
+The museum is open Tuesday-Friday from 10-4, and Saturday from 12-4.
 Admission is free, though donations are appreciated.

-School classes are encouraged to visit, and tours can be scheduled for any age of children, by visiting this site.
+School classes are encouraged to visit, and tours can be scheduled for any age of children, by visiting the Idaho Military Museum website.

 I hope you have a fabulous time visiting these historic Idaho sites!

 They’re all a lot of fun, and they’re going to be homeschool field trips your kids remember for years to come!